TheRenegadeCoder/sample-programs-website/docs/projects/baklava/dart/index.md

 {% endraw %}

-Baklava in Dart was written by:
+[Baklava](https://sampleprograms.io/projects/baklava) in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - Paddy

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution